Can You Answer These Real Jeopardy! Questions About Geography?

 Answer: What is five?

 The states are Alaska, California, Hawaii, Oregon, and Washington.
-(If this question seems easy, it’s because it aired back on December 28, 1984.)
+This question aired back on December 28, 1984.

 This capital that shares its name with its country lies about 19 kilometres inland from Italy’s Adriatic coast.